 eFiling in Los Angeles court is fast approaching.
 We’ve gathered the top 10 resources you’ll need to get your firm prepared and your filers confident in the new processes.

 The Los Angeles Superior Court (LASC) has announced new dates for the implementation of eFiling of legal documents filed in the Civil Division.
-UPDATED 10/11/18: In a press release earlier this week, LASC provided an implementation schedule for eFiling as
+UPDATED 12/20/18: The most recent timeline from LASC has the following eFiling implementation plans: Permissive eFiling in

 One Legal becomes a preferred electronic court filing provider of the Los Angeles County Bar Association (LACBA) Lawyers in Los Angeles gearing up for the introduction of electronic filing now have an additional benefit to help them start to take